jevlongkss/WD-Finals/readme.md

 Guiding Question:
 - What is the project
-The project is to build a personal website that showcases your design skills and web development knowledge.
+-The project is to build a personal website that showcases your design skills and web development knowledge.

 - Whats the purpose
-To create a professional and functional personal website that serves as a portfolio, highlighting your skills, experience, and past projects.
+-To create a professional and functional personal website that serves as a portfolio, highlighting your skills, experience, and past projects.

 - What are key components
-Minimum of 5 pages with unique layouts.
+-Minimum of 5 pages with unique layouts.
 Resume-like information.
 Project showcase page.
 Engaging overview page.

 - What technology used and how it is used
-HTML, CSS, JavaScript: For building the website.
+-HTML, CSS, JavaScript: For building the website.
 Libraries: Font Awesome, Google Fonts, Bootstrap, Material UI, or Tailwind CSS for styling and functionality.
 GitHub Actions: For deploying the website online.